OpenNews/srccon/participation.md

 permalink: /participation/
 ---

 <p class="big-lead"><a href="/participation/form/">Our call for participation form</a> remains open for tickets.
-It's your chance to tell us if you&rsquo;d like to be there.</p>
+It&rsquo;s your chance to tell us if you&rsquo;d like to be there.</p>

 # Participation at SRCCON

 SRCCON is a hands-on conference, which means that everyone who attends actively participates throughout the event.
-Our [call for participation form](/participation/form/) is open till April 24, and it's where you tell us about what you'd like to share, whether that be as a facilitator or attendee, and what you hope to take back home with you.
-We also wrote a question-by-question [walkthrough of the call for participation form itself](https://opennews.org/blog/srccon2019-participation-howto/) to help you tell us all about how you'd like to join us at SRCCON.
+Our [call for participation form](/participation/form/) is where you tell us about what you’d like to share and what you hope to take back home with you.
+We wrote a question-by-question [walkthrough of the participation form](https://opennews.org/blog/srccon2019-participation-howto/) to make it even easier to tell us about how you’d like to join us at SRCCON.

 We keep the size of SRCCON intentionally rather small at 300 people, and we've experimented with different ways to allocate tickets.
 We've landed on this approach—one single form to gather session ideas, applications to attend, and scholarship requests—as the easiest experience for potential attendees and a streamlined process for us in organizing the conference, too.

 The small conference size means that we have to be intentional about equitably distributing tickets and ensuring that there's a mix of perspectives and skills at SRCCON.
 Our [call for participation form](/participation/form/) will help us understand who would like to take part in SRCCON and what you want to get out of it.
 With those responses, we're able to create a schedule and audience that reflects the dynamic interests and needs of this community.

-The form is open from April 10-24.
-After that, we will review entries and notify everyone by May 10.
-If invited to attend, you will have the chance to purchase a ticket, with [prices starting at $225 plus fees](https://opennews.org/blog/srccon-2019-launch).
+The [participation form](/participation/form/) remains open as we have space available, and we'll review entries and notify applicants on a rolling basis.
+If invited to attend, you will have the chance to purchase a ticket, with prices starting at $225 plus fees.

 ## A New Approach to Ticket Prices